Superdiffusion in random two dimensional system with time-reversal symmetry and long-range hopping: Connection of conductance and informational dimension.

+We choose the optimum parameter $L_{0}$ in Eq. (\ref{eq:RGIntegrEta}) as in the main text minimizing the deviation of analytical and numerical results at largest sizes.

-In Fig. \ref{fig:FailTh} we show the comparison of the numerical data and analytical theory for two choices of the parameter $\eta$ using the best fit minimizing the deviation of analytical and numerical data sets choosing the optimum parameter $L_{0}$ in the integral form of Eq. (\ref{eq:ScThMainApp}) where $C_{\infty}=c_{*}c_{loc}/(c_{loc}-c_{*})$.
-It is clear that in both cases theory does not provide the acceptable fit of the data.
-However, if we set $D_{1}=2-1.3c_{loc}/C$, then we get an almost perfect agreement of numerical and analytical data as reported in the main text.
-The reasonable data fit can also be obtained using the definitions of the informational dimension $D_{1}=2-1.4c_{loc}/C$ and $D_{1}=2-1.5c_{loc}/C$.
-Yet in those case an anomalously small fitting parameter $L_{0}<0.1$ is required for the maximum disorder ($W=3$).
+In Figs. \ref{fig:FailTha}, \ref{fig:FailThb} we show the comparison of the numerical results for the dimension $D_{1}$ (the numbers of realizations are as in Fig. \ref{fig:FractDM}) and the analytical theory $2-c_{loc}/C$ for two choices of the parameter $\zeta=1/2$ and $1$, respectively.
+It is clear from Figs. \ref{fig:FailTha}, \ref{fig:FailThb} that in both cases the analytical theory does not provide an acceptable fit of the data.
+However, if we set $D_{1}=2-1.3c_{loc}/C$, and employ Eq. (\ref{eq:ScThMainApp}) with the parameter $\zeta=1$, then we get an almost perfect agreement of numerical and analytical results as reported in the main text, Fig. \ref{fig:FractDM}.